-Audubon’s Water initiative will focus on landscapes where both water quantity and water quality are paramount to birds’ survival.
+Audubon’s Water initiative focuses on landscapes where both water quantity and water quality are paramount to birds’ survival.
 Affecting public water policies is one key aspect of our work, but policy alone won’t be enough to address these challenging issues.
-Audubon and its partners will engage the public on water-management and water-quality issues; restore habitats along rivers, wetlands, and deltas; and explore market based solutions that contribute to the achievement of our water goals.
+Audubon and its partners work to engage the public on water-management and water-quality issues; restore habitats along rivers, wetlands, and deltas; and explore market-based solutions that contribute to the achievement of our water goals.

 From headwaters to the capes, Audubon advocates for increased federal, regional and state investment in the conservation of the Delaware River Watershed and its water quality for birds and people.
 We work on the ground to improve hundreds of acres of forest habitat with bird-friendly forest management practices, restore riparian systems through community engagement and programming, and increase monitoring efforts of shorebirds and coastal habitats.

 Within Audubon's Water strategy, Audubon focuses on policy to protect the birds of the Delaware River Watershed, habitat restoration and management, and public engagement and advocacy.
 Learn more about each of these efforts below.

 |Audubon is working to restore meadow and streamside habitat in Philadelphia, starting with work in Whitby Meadow

 |Audubon strives to elevate the Delaware River Watershed as a top conservation priority.
 Learn more about our policy agenda.

 |Engagement and advocacy efforts include work with the growing coalition of craft brewers.

 In addition to working in these focal areas within the Delaware River Watershed, Audubon is a partner in the Alliance for Watershed Education.